JuliaGraphics/Luxor.jl/docs/src/simplegraphics.md

 spiral
 ```

 A *squircle* is a cross between a square and a circle.
-You can adjust the squariness and circularity of it to taste by supplying a value for keyword `rt`:
+You can adjust the squariness and circularity of it to taste by supplying a value for the root (keyword `rt`):

 ```@example
 using Luxor # hide